Help Rob Help Kids With Cancer

 Written by Fr.
 Alan B. Maria on July 4, 2018

-Runners who raise funds for St. Jude while training for their race are part of a nationwide alliance against childhood cancer.
-They’re called St. Jude Heroes.
 Rob Grant is a local St. Jude Hero, and a patron and adorer at Our Lady’s Chapel, in downtown New Bedford, Massachusetts, home of Radio CorMariae.
-Since 2010, Rob has run two marathons a year and raised thousands of dollars for St. Jude Children’s Research Hospital.
+Since 2010, Rob has run two marathons a year and raised thousands of dollars for St. Jude kids and their families.

 The mission of St. Jude Children’s Research Hospital is “to advance cures and means of prevention for pediatric catastrophic diseases through research and treatment.”
 Since opening in 1962, the hospital’s groundbreaking research has helped push the survival rate for childhood cancer from less than 20% to more than 80% today.